jadijadi/lpic1book/content/1026_linux_as_virtualization_guest.md

 - Understand how system images are used to deploy virtual machines, cloud instances and containers
 - Understand Linux extensions which integrate Linux with a virtualization product.
 Awareness of cloud-init
-- The following is a partial list of the used files, terms and utilities:

 ### Terms
 - Virtual machine